DecentroDev/polkadot-sufficient-assets/packages/client/README.md

 ### `assetIds`

-Specifies the asset ID on each chain.
+Specifies the asset ID on each chain, if native token then set to `0`.

 For example: